 How well do you understand the seller’s situation?
 A well-trained negotiator will always start with the self-interests of both parties rather than just their own.
 A buyer’s offer must at least adequately satisfy the seller’s needs and interests.
-There are many value elements in a real estate transaction, so take the time to accumulate information, and understand what it will take to satisfy the seller.
+There are many valuable elements in a real estate transaction, so take the time to accumulate information, and understand what it will take to satisfy the seller.

 Homes are listed to be sold, not to be for sale.
 Show the seller that you have what it takes to close on a house; show them that you know the path of how to get there.
-If you are anticipating any issues, show the other side how you can help them overcome them when the time comes.
+If you anticipate any issues, show the other side how you can help them overcome them when the time comes.

 It is unlikely that you will be able to put a deal together with someone who doesn’t like you or want to do business with you.
 Connections, compliments, and cooperation are all factors that make you more likeable to the other side.
-Look for clues and signs of what is important to the other side, and see if you can point out those connections.
+Look for clues and signs of what is essential to the other side, and see if you can point out those connections.
 Do not downplay the value of connections – we recently heard that a seller picked an offer over others once he learned that the buyer was also a fan of Golden Retrievers!

-Most negotiations include give and take or what is often referred to as reciprocation or concession.
+Most negotiations include “give and take,” or what is often referred to as reciprocation or concession.

-The buyer’s agent might say to the listing agent “My buyer will agree to your seller’s closing date if in return your seller will agree to a slightly lower price.”
+The buyer’s agent might say to the listing agent, “My buyer will agree to your seller’s closing date if, in return, your seller will agree to a slightly lower price.”

 Take these tips into consideration when making an offer.